abcjs-music/obsidian-plugin-abcjs/README.md

 # Obsidian ABC.JS plugin

-This plugin renders music sheets from code blocks using the `music-abc` language.
-Under the hood it uses [abc.js](https://paulrosen.github.io/abcjs/) and supports everything the library does.
+This plugin renders music sheets from code blocks using the `music-abc` as the language spec.
+Under the hood it uses [abcjs](https://paulrosen.github.io/abcjs/) library and supports all the features abcjs does.

 ## Examples